tuagenchea38045/nynrepo/README.md

-The Industrial Revolution led to the rise of urbanization, with millions of people migrating from rural areas to cities in search of employment in factories and other industrial enterprises.
+The rise of global trade networks in the 17th century facilitated the exchange of goods, ideas, and cultures between Europe, Asia, Africa, and the Americas, ushering in the era of globalization.